apache/nuttx/binfmt/libpcode/README.txt

    on the command line.
 This might be accomplished by simply modifying the argv[] structure in the struct binary_s instance.

+   The current start-up logic in binfmt_execmodule.c would have modified to handle this special start-up.
+Perhaps the struct binfmt_s could be extended to include an exec() method that provides custom start up logic?

 4. Add a task start hook to the program.
 Here is where we can setup up the on_exit() function that will clean up after the P-Code program terminates.

 There are many other smaller issues to be resolved, but those are the main ones.

+A more complex solution might include a user-space p-code daemon that receives the P-Code path in a POSIX message and starts a P-Code interpreter thread wholly in user space.